rpmuller/ePubs/WesternPhilosophy.md

 of death, it is as admirable as the last moments of the Platonic Socrates.

 One does not find a similar outlook until after Newton.
 I will quote in extenso one poem from the book, which, in its philosophy, is not unlike Pope's Essay an Man.

-39

-THE FIFTH AND SIXTH CENTURIES

-If Thou wouldst sec
+If Thou wouldst see
 God's laws with purest mind,
 Thy sight on heaven fixed must be,
 Whose settled course the stars in peace doth bind.
 The sun's bright fire
 Stops not his sister's team.
 Nor doth the northern bear desire
 Within the ocean's wave to hide her beam.
 Though she behold
 The other stars there crouching,
 Yet she incessantly is rolled
 About high heaven, the ocean never touching.
 The evening light
 With certain course doth show
 The coming of the shady night,
 And Lucifer before the day doth go.
 This mutual love
 Courses eternal makes,
 And from the starry spheres above
 All cause of war and dangerous discord takes.
 This sweet consent
 In equal bands doth tie
 The nature of each element
 So that the moist things yield unto the dry.
 The piercing cold
 With flames doth friendship heap
 The trembling fire the highest place doth hold,
 And the gross earth sinks down into the deep.
 The flowery year
 Breathes odours in the spring,
 The scorching summer corn doth bear,
 The autumn fruit from laden trees doth faring.
 The falling rain

-Doth winter's moisture iive.
+Doth winter's moisture live.
 These rules thus nourish and maintain
 All creatures which we see on earth to live.
 And when they die,
 These bring them to their end,
 While their Creator sits on high,
 Whose hand the reins of the whole world doth bend.
 He as their king
 Rules them with lordly might.
 From Him they rise, flourish, and spring,
 He as their law and judge decides their right.
 Those things whose course
 Most swiftly glides away
 His might doth often backward force,
 And suddenly their wandering motion stay.
 Unless his strength
 Their violence should bound,
 And them which else would run at length,
 Should bring within the compass of a round,
 That firm decree
 Which now doth all adorn
 Would soon destroyed and broken be,
 Things being far from their beginning borne.
 This powerful love
 Is common unto all,
 Which for desire of good do move
 Back to the springs from whence they first did fall.
 No worldly thing
 Can a continuance have
 Unless love back again it bring
 Unto the cause which first the essence gave.

 Boethius was, until the end, a friend of Theodoric.
 His father was consul, he was consul, and so were his two sons.
 His father-in-law Symmachus (probably grandson of the one who had a controversy with Ambrose about the statue of Victory) was an important man in the court of the Gothic king.
 Theodoric employed Boethius to reform the coinage, and to astonish less sophisticated barbarian kings with such devices as sun-dials and water-docks.
 It may be that his freedom from superstition was not so exceptional in Roman aristocratic families as elsewhere; but its combination with great learning and zeal for the public good was unique in that age.
 During the two centuries before his time and the ten centuries after it, I cannot think of any European man of learning so free from superstition and fanaticism.
 Nor are his merits merely negative; his survey is lofty, disinterested, and sublime.
 He would have been remarkable in any age; in the age in which he lived, he is utterly amazing.

-The medieval reputation of Boethius was .partly due to his being regarded as a martyr to Arian persecution a view which began two or three hundred years after his death.
-In Pa via, he was regarded as a saint , but in fact he was not canonized.
+The medieval reputation of Boethius was partly due to his being regarded as a martyr to Arian persecution a view which began two or three hundred years after his death.
+In Pavia, he was _regarded_ as a saint , but in fact he was not canonized.
 Though Cyril was a saint, Boethius was not.

-393

-THE FIFTH AND SIXTH CENTURIES

 Two years after the execution of Boethius, Theodoric died.
 In the next year, Justinian became Emperor.
 He reigned until 565, and in this long time managed to do much harm and some good.
 He is of course chiefly famous for his Digest, but I shall not venture on this topic, which is one for the lawyers.
 He was a man of deep piety, which he signalized, two years after his accession, by closing the schools of philosophy in Athens, where paganism still reigned.
 The dispossessed philosophers betook themselves to Persia, where the king received them kindly.
 But they were shocked more so, says Gibbon, than became philosophers by the Persian practices of polygamy and incest, so they returned home again, and faded into obscurity.
 Three years after this exploit (532), Justinian embarked upon another, more worthy of praise the building of St. Sophia.
 I have never seen St. Sophia, but I have seen the beautiful contemporary mosaics at Ravenna, including portraits of Justinian and his empress Theodora.
 Both were very pious, though Theodora was a lady of easy virtue whom he had picked up in the circus.
 What is even worse, she was inclined to be a Monophysite.

 But enough of scandal.
 The Emperor himself, I am happy to say, was of impeccable orthodoxy, even in the matter of the "Three Chapters."
 This was a vexatious controversy.
 The Council of Chalcedon had pronounced orthodox three Fathers suspected of Nestorianism; Theodora, along with many others, accepted all the other decrees of the council, but not this one.
 The Western Church stood by everything decided by the Council, and the empress was driven to persecute the Pope.
 Justinian adored her, and after her death in 548, she became to him what the dead Prince Consort was to Queen Victoria.
 So in the end he lapsed into heresy, that of Aphthartodocctism.
 A contemporary historian (Evagrius) writes: "Having since the end of his life received the wages of his misdeeds, he has gone to seek the justice which was his due before the judgment-seat of hell."

 Justinian aspired to reconquer as much as possible of the Western Empire.
 In 535 he invaded Italy, and at first had quick success against the Goths.
 The Catholic population welcomed him, and he came as representing Rome against the barbarians.
 But the Goths rallied, and the war lasted eighteen years, during which Rome, and Italy generally, suffered far more than in the barbarian invasion.

 Rome was five times captured, thrice by Byzantines, twice by Goths, and sank to a small town.
 The same sort of thing happened in Africa, which Justinian also more or less reconquered.
 At first his armies were welcomed; then it was found that Byzantine administration was corrupt end Byzantine taxes were ruinous.
 In the end, many people wished the Goths and Vandals back.
 The Church, however, until his last years, was steadily on the side of the Emperor, because of his orthodoxy.
 He did not attempt the reconquest of Gaul, partly because of distance, but partly also because the Franks were orthodox.

 In 568, three years after Justinian's death, Italy was invaded by a new and very fierce German tribe, the Lombards.
 Wars between them and the Byzantines continued intermittently for two hundred years, until nearly the time of Charlemagne.
 The Byzantines held gradually less and less of Italy; in the South, they had also to face the Saracens.
 Rome remained nominally subject to them, and the popes treated the Eastern emperors with deference.
 But in most parts of Italy the emperors, after the coming of the Lombards, had very little authority or even none at all.
 It was this period that ruined Italian civilization.
 It was refugees from the Lombards who founded Venice, not, as tradition avers, fugitives from Attila.

-394

 ## Chapter VI ST. BENEDICT AND GREGORY THE GREAT

--TTN the general decay of civilization that came about during the I incessant wars of the sixth and succeeding centuries, it was JL above all the Church that preserved whatever survived of the culture of ancient Rome.
+In the general decay of civilization that came about during the incessant wars of the sixth and succeeding centuries, it was above all the Church that preserved whatever survived of the culture of ancient Rome.
 The Church performed this work very imperfectly, because fanaticism and superstition prevailed among even the greatest ecclesiastics of thp time, and secular learning